mateolafalce/shared/README.md

 </div>

 This program allows one device on a shared network to **share its screen** with others.
-It is designed for pair programming and technical meetings within development companies, as well as for individual use The computer sharing its local screen acts as a **server** and streams a bitstream representing the pixels of the shared image to anyone who connects to the specified URL.
+It is designed for pair programming and technical meetings within development companies, as well as for individual use.
+The computer sharing its local screen acts as a **server** and streams a bitstream representing the pixels of the shared image to anyone who connects to the specified URL.

 The program is designed so that **one screen** is shared with **multiple client devices**.
 There are two routes: